Overview

 Daily Integration

-Take one-half teaspoon of kalonji seeds with warm water and honey every morning before breakfast.
-This simple daily practice provides consistent immune, digestive, and anti-inflammatory support.
-Sprinkle the seeds on bread, salads, and cooked dishes as a culinary habit.
-During Vata season and cold/flu season, increase to twice daily.
-Keep kalonji oil in the kitchen for both culinary use and topical application to dry skin patches.
-The seeds store well and retain their potency for a year or more when kept in a sealed container away from light.
-Kalonji is mild enough for year-round daily use without seasonal adjustment for most people.
+Classical Ayurveda describes one-half teaspoon of kalonji seeds with warm water and honey in the morning before breakfast.
+This simple daily practice is described as providing consistent immune, digestive, and anti-inflammatory support.
+The seeds sprinkled on bread, salads, and cooked dishes are a culinary tradition across India and the Middle East.
+During vata season and cold/flu season, the dose is described as increased to twice daily.
+Kalonji oil is described as a kitchen staple for both culinary use and topical application to dry skin patches.
+The seeds store well and retain potency for a year or more when kept in a sealed container away from light.
+Kalonji is described as mild enough for year-round use without seasonal adjustment for most people.

 Cautions